sharansahu/visualize-rag/README.md

 Ordering the table by “dist” (click on the "dist" column name) shows the question, answer, and the most relevant document snippets on top.
 Select the rows to highlight them in the similarity map on the top right.

 ![Click this to order by distance in ascending order](imgs/dist_order.png)

+You can observe that the most relevant documents are in close proximity to the question and the answer.
+This includes the single document snippet that contains the correct answer.

 ## Reload Visualization: launch_visualization.py
 Use this helper script to load a previously saved .h5 dataset without rebuilding embeddings or re-running QA.